 About Gresham, Smith and Partners

-In April 1967, Gresham and Smith Architects was born through the partnership of Batey Gresham and Flem Smith.
-Since then, it’s grown to hold offices across the country.
+Gresham and Smith Architects has been in business since 1967 and is the brainchild of Batey Gresham and Flem Smith.
+Since then, the firm has grown to hold offices across the country.
 However, it recognized the corporate growth in Tampa and St. Pete and opened a local branch on Harbour Island.
-They’ve been honored as the Firm of the Year and received the People’s Choice Award and an Honor Award by the American Institute of Architects (AIA) Tampa Bay chapter.
-Their work on the Tampa International Airport (TPA) Main Terminal Modernization project recently won them the “Airport Project of the Year” award in the Commercial Airport category from the Southeast Chapter of the American Association of Airport Executives (SEC-AAAE).
-The Tampa office is lead by Principal Architect Jeffrey W. Kuhnhenn AIA, LEED AP.
-He has worked in the architecture world for over 20 years, and on high-profile projects for Nissan North America, Vanderbilt University Medical Center, and the Hartsfield-Jackson Atlanta International Airport.
-Kuhnhenn has been recognized as one of GS&P’s Practice Leaders.
+It has been honored as the Firm of the Year and received the People’s Choice Award and an Honor Award by the AIA Tampa Bay chapter.
+Its work on the Tampa International Airport Main Terminal Modernization project recently won “Airport Project of the Year” award in the Commercial Airport category from the Southeast Chapter of the American Association of Airport Executives.
+The Tampa office is led by Jeffrey W. Kuhnhenn.
+He has worked on high-profile projects for Nissan North America, Vanderbilt University Medical Center, and the Hartsfield-Jackson Atlanta International Airport.
+He leads the firm’s group of talented designers and professionals and oversees its day-to-day operations with the use of a highly hands-on approach.

 Gresham, Smith and Partners worked to build the corporate headquarters for BayCare Health Systems at 2985 Drew Street in Clearwater.
 BayCare Health Systems is a leading community-based health system in the Tampa Bay area, comprised of a network of not-for-profit hospitals, outpatient facilities, and services including lab, imaging, behavioral health, and home healthcare, with nearly 20,000 employees.
 With their new corporate offices in Clearwater’s Historic Bayview neighborhood, the client needed a space that could accommodate training for all BayCare Health System employees.
 GS&P worked to design two three-story office buildings totaling 150k square feet each.
 Unique features of the offices include a round 6,500-square-foot dining hall that provides a connection between the office buildings and doubles as a special event venue, and a 50k-square-foot training facility that serves as the main site for medical-personnel training.